The Adventures of Hercules: Summary

 Hercules and the two sisters sail to an island and enter an old, haunted forest with strange human dolls hanging from the trees.
 He is then attacked by a demonic sorcerer-knight, but Hercules overwhelms the knight and impales him onto a poisonous thorn branch, revealing the third thunderbolt.
-Glaucia is captured by a high priest's soldiers to be sacrificed to the deadly fire monster Antaeus, Urania then rescues her while Hercules battles Antaeus, summoned by the priest, and defeats him by throwing around the Earth until he crashes into the sea, also revealing the fourth thunderbolt.
+Glaucia is captured by a high priest's soldiers to be sacrificed to the deadly fire monster Antaeus.
+Urania then rescues her while Hercules battles Antaeus, summoned by the priest, and defeats him by throwing him around the Earth until he crashes into the sea, also revealing the fourth thunderbolt.

-Hercules and Glaucia then battle some Amazon warriors but he is captured by them, Urania wakes Hercules up and he strangles their leader Arachne, the Queen of the Spiders, whose body contained the fifth thunderbolt.
-The three travel up in space where Urania reveals the location of the sixth thunderbolt, that was inside a rock.
-Glaucia tries to kill Urania, Minos appears and reveals that when both Hercules and Urania had lost Glaucia, he commanded Poseidon to use the waters to drain her life.
-Hercules battles Minos who transforms into a dinosaur while Hercules transforms into a gorilla and manages to destroy Minos once and for all.
+Hercules and Glaucia then battle some Amazon warriors but he is captured by them.
+Urania wakes Hercules and he strangles the Amazons' leader Arachne, the Queen of the Spiders, whose body contains the fifth thunderbolt.
+The three travel up in space where Urania reveals the location of the sixth thunderbolt inside a rock.
+Glaucia tries to kill Urania.
+Minos appears and reveals that when both Hercules and Urania had lost Glaucia, he commanded Poseidon to use the waters to drain her life.
+Hercules battles Minos, who transforms into a dinosaur, while Hercules transforms into a gorilla and destroys Minos once and for all.

-The warrior finally deals with the Earth and the Moon problem, as, with Zeus' help, he grows as big as the galaxy and stops them from colliding into each other, putting the Moon back in its proper place.
-Urania then reveals that, with information she received earlier from the Little People, she is the daughter of Hera and that her body contains the seventh thunderbolt, decides to sacrifice her life so Zeus can retrieve the thunderbolt, and does so, by allowing Hera to give her the "kiss of death".
+Urania then reveals that, according to information she received earlier from the Little People, she is the daughter of Hera, and her body contains the seventh thunderbolt.
+She decides to sacrifice her life so that Zeus can retrieve the thunderbolt, and does so by allowing Hera to give her the "kiss of death".
+With Zeus' help, Hercules grows as big as the galaxy and stops the Earth and the Moon from colliding into each other, putting the Moon back in its proper place.
 Both Hercules and Urania are honored by Zeus, become gods and are able to live with them.

 Cast

 Production

 The Adventures of Hercules was shot in Rome at Incir de Paolis Studios.
+It went into production in 1984.

 Release

-The Adventures of Hercules was released in Italy on May 2, 1985 and in the United States on October 4, 1985.
+The Adventures of Hercules was released in Italy on May 2, 1985 and later in the United States on October 4.
 Alternative English-language titles for the film include The Adventures of Hercules II and The New Adventures of Hercules.